suhasrsharma/FluffyPancakes/README.md

     **OR**

-    You can use clone the repository onto your system and:
+    You can clone the repository onto your system and:

 - #### Import
     ```py